Akron, Pennsylvania: History

 Akron was incorporated as a borough in 1895.
 Before this point, a small village called New Berlin sat at the center of the borough.
 A railroad used to run through Akron and served a railroad station in the town.
 A trolley also used to run in parts of the borough.
 The railroad has since been abandoned and is now the Warwick to Ephrata Rail Trail.

 Geography

 Akron is located in northern Lancaster County at 40°9′23″N 76°12′14″W (40.156472, -76.204000).
 It is bordered to the north by the borough of Ephrata.
 Two main roads pass through the borough: Main Street and 7th Street (Pennsylvania Route 272).
 Lancaster, the county seat, is 11 mi to the southwest, and Reading is 21 mi to the northeast.

 The borough is located on a hill.
-According to the United States Census Bureau, the borough has a total area of 1.23 sqmi, all of it recorded as land.
+According to the United States Census Bureau, the borough has a total area of 1.23 sqmi, all land.
 Cocalico Creek forms part of the northern border of the borough and loops past the west side of the borough, leading to the Conestoga River, a tributary of the Susquehanna.